-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 78.5% of all households in Burera district raise some type of livestock, ranking the district seventh nationally.
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 64.1% of all households in Nyabihu district raise some type of livestock.
+The percentage of households raising livestock over the last 12 months is 72.8% in rural areas, 69.2% in Western Province, 68.2% at national level and 41.8% in urban areas.

-This percentage is 68.2% at national level, 72.8% in rural areas, 41.8% in urban areas and is between 69% and 76% in other provinces, excluding Kigali City where it is 34.5%.